Annette received the right diagnosis and treatment at UPMC, allowing her to attend her daughter’s wedding.

 Emil Steinmetz lived an active life, enjoying pickup basketball games with his sons and spending time with his family.
 When a sudden heart attack revealed deterioration in his heart, Emil began his journey with the UPMC Heart and Vascular Institute.
 Through careful monitoring by his doctors and the assistance of a pacemaker, Emil was able to continue living his life.
 Eventually though, the deterioration became severe enough to place Emil on the heart transplant waiting list.
 In 2016, 12 years after his initial heart attack, Emil received his heart transplant.
 He forged a special bond with his heart donor's family and continues to celebrate his gift of renewed life with his wife, children, and five grandchildren.

 George Stout's battle with cardiovascular issues began with a massive heart attack at age 45.
-Knowing he had a family history of heart problems, George sought care with Bryan Donohue, MD of UPMC.
+Knowing he had a family history of heart problems, George sought care at UPMC.
 In the years that followed, George experienced 3-4 additional heart attacks, a bypass, and numerous other procedures.
 When a diagnosis of heart failure and atrial fibrillation came in 2017, George thought he was out of options.
 Luckily, the UPMC Advanced Heart Failure team felt confident they could help George.
 27 years after his initial heart attack, George received a new heart.
 He now spends his days shag dancing with his wife and taking trips to North Carolina, enjoying his newfound lease on life.